-The core accounting model of the SEEA EA is presented in Figure 1 (UN et al., 2021), comprising ecosystem stocks and service flows in physical and monetary terms.
-The stocks of ecosystems are their changes over time are measured via ecosystem extent and condition accounts.
-The ecosystem services accounts organise information on the supply of ecosystem services by different ecosystems and their use by different users (e.g., businesses, government or households) in physical and monetary terms, as flows within a period of time.
-The monetary value of expected future flows of ecosystem services from ecosystems informs the monetary ecosystem asset accounts.
-The accounts are compiled for a defined geographical area called an Ecosystem Accounting Area (EAA), such as a country, watershed or ecosystem type.
+The core accounting model of the SEEA EA is presented in Fig. 1, comprising ecosystem stocks and service flows in physical and monetary terms.
+The stocks of ecosystems and their changes over time are measured via ecosystem extent and condition accounts.
+The ecosystem services accounts organise information on the supply of ecosystem services by different ecosystem types and their use by different users (e.g., businesses, government or households) as physical and monetary flows over a period of time (an accounting period).
+The monetary value of expected future ecosystem services flows from stocks of ecosystems informs the monetary ecosystem asset accounts.
+The accounts are compiled for a defined geographical area called an Ecosystem type.
 The UN Statistical Commission has encouraged nations to implement the SEEA EA in their territory in the coming years (UN et al., 2021).